oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

    To address this gap, IETF should establish clear dependencies and correlations between the various operational statuses.
 This could involve defining specific criteria for determining the overall status of a VPN service based on the status of its constituent VPN nodes and network access components.
 Moreover, real-time monitoring and correlation of status information can provide insights into the health and performance of VPN services.

 ## Summary
-* L3NM and L2NM need to be updated to cover new technologies (such as SRv6), uncomplete support (such as multicast) and enhacemens
+* L3NM and L2NM need to be updated to cover new technologies (such as SRv6), incomplete support (such as multicast) and enhancements.
 * New network yang models (such as ACLs and routing policies)

 # Security Considerations